Skip to content

 Check your box contents

-- 3-wire adapters - one per terminal on your primary coin mech
+1. 3-wire adapters (black wires): one for the positive terminal and one for the ground terminal on your primary coin mech

-- 2-wire adapters - one per terminal on each additional coin mech, if your machine has more than one
+2. 2-wire adapters (green wires): one for the positive terminal only on each additional coin mech.
+Only needed if you have more than one mech.

 Power the device